ericyd/salamivg/README.md

 SalamiVG ships ES Modules, and does not include CommonJS builds.

 Is this a problem?
 Feel free to open an issue if you need CommonJS.
-I think it would be trivial to set up rollup or similar to bundle into a CommonJS package and include it in the exports, I just haven't done it because I'm not sure it's necessary.
+It would probably be trivial to set up Rollup or similar to bundle into a CommonJS package and include it in the exports, but it isn't clear if it is necessary for anyone.